viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ## Acquisition and settling time—the theory

-In this chapter, I will summarize what Zynq-7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC) and the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc) tell us about acquisition and settling time.
+In this chapter, I will summarize what Zynq-7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC) and the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc) tell us about the acquisition and settling time.

 ### Acquisition time